theblockstalk/upgradeable-proxy/README.md

 **TODO:**
 * test using libraries
 * test bytecode optimizations
-* Test upgradeability of data structures: strings, mappings, structs, arrays
+* Test upgradeability of data structures: mappings, structs
 * do a spellcheck of this readme.

 **TODO when web3 is updated:**